yadymartinez/ML-FizzBuzz-Project/README.md

 ### Structure as a multi-class classification problem
       Fizzbuzz can be modeled as a multi-class classification problem.
        Input: The most common option, is convert the number to its binary representation.
               The binary representation can be fixed-length and each digit of the fixed-length binary representation can be an input feature.

-       **Target**: The target can be one of the four classes - fizz, buzz, fizzbuzz or none.
+       Target: The target can be one of the four classes - fizz, buzz, fizzbuzz or none.
                The model should predict which of the classes is most likely for an input number.
                After the four classes are encoded and the model is built, it will return one of four prediction labels.
 So we will also need a decoder function to convert the label to the corresponding output.

         Imagen under construction

-        **Model**: Logistic Regression (also called Logit Regression) is commonly used to estimate the probability that an instance belongs to a particular class.
-Logistic Regression is a                              classification algorithm used when the dependent (target) variables are categorical in nature- meaning the data can be grouped into discrete outputs {0, 1, ..., k − 1}.
+        Model: Logistic Regression (also called Logit Regression) is commonly used to estimate the probability that an instance belongs to a particular class.
+               Logistic Regression is a classification algorithm used when the dependent (target) variables are categorical in nature- meaning the data can be grouped into discrete outputs ${0, 1, ..., k − 1}$.
                Since we are dealing with categorical variables, logistical models must be used to map probabilities to predicted labels of the data.

                There are three types of Logistic Regression: